Marie Clay

 Dame Marie Mildred Clay (/'mɑːri/ MAR-ee; née Irwin; 3 January 1926 – 13 April 2007) was a researcher from New Zealand known for her work in educational literacy.
-She was committed to the idea that children who struggle to learn to read and write can be helped with early intervention.
+She was committed to the idea that children who struggle to learn to read and write can be helped with early intervention, but her proposed solutions have proved controversial.
 A clinical psychologist, she developed the Reading Recovery intervention, a whole language programme in New Zealand, and expanded it worldwide.

 Early life and education

 Marie Mildred Irwin was born in Wellington, New Zealand, the daughter of accountant Donald Leolin Irwin and music teacher Mildred Blanche Godlier.
 Her parents separated when she was five.
 She attended four primary schools, then Wellington East Girls' College.
 She studied education at Victoria University College, graduating BA in 1947 and MA with second-class honours in 1949.
 Her masters thesis was entitled The teaching of reading in New Zealand special classes.
 She also received a Diploma of Education from the same institution in 1948.
 After studying clinical child psychology at the University of Minnesota as a Fulbright scholar, Clay received her PhD from the University of Auckland in 1966 after completing her doctoral thesis entitled Emergent reading behaviour.
 She was employed on the faculty of the University of Auckland from 1960.